 Contrary to Builtwith, Datanyze supports that the actual number of affiliates that are actively using the Amazon Associates program is just over 70,000.

-Whatever the case, with a market share of more than 40% and over 2.5 million active merchants, Amazon Associates remains the biggest affiliate program in the affiliate marketing landscape.
+Whatever the case, with a market share of more than 40% and over 6.4 million sellers, Amazon Associates remains the biggest affiliate program in the affiliate marketing landscape.

 As a matter of fact, Amazon Associates majorly outperforms entire affiliate networks that consist of hundreds of different affiliate programs, such as: